 Not all instrument models offer every option.
 Some options are available as a time-limited trial.
-For example, 2-Port Transmission measurement (Option 21) option is offered as a 90-day time-limited option by ordering Option 9021.
+For example, Cable and antenna analyzer option is offered as a 90-day time-limited option by ordering Option 9331.
 The option start time begins when the user first activates the option.
 Please refer to the Technical Data Sheet of your instrument for information on purchasing and activating time-limited options.

-The cable and antenna analyzer mode uses an external Site Master[TM] S331P instrument (sold separately) to facilitate cable and antenna measurements using Field Master Series as the host controller.
-MS2085A/89A
+The cable and antenna analyzer Option 331 uses an external Site MasterTM S331P instrument (sold separately) to facilitate cable and antenna measurements using Field Master Series as the host controller.